-Fine-grained provenance, Automerge updates
+Fine-grained provenance, Automerge updates, LIVE workshop

 Malleable Software Icon Malleable Software